harizyet/ReefXOrganiser/README.md

 - Project sav file is not transferrable to another PC.

 ### How to install
 You can download the latest version of the reefxorganiser app from the [release](https://github.com/harizyet/ReefXOrganiser/releases) section.
+Unzip and run the .exe file.

 If you are unable to run, you'll need to download the [windows app sdk](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/downloads "windows app sdk"), select the latest installer.